What is it?

 - High cholesterol.
 There is some evidence that ashwagandha might reduce cholesterol levels in patients with high cholesterol.

-- Obsessive-compulsive disorder (OCD).
-Early research shows that ashwagandha root extract might reduce symptoms of OCD when taken with prescribed medications for 6 weeks better than taking the prescribed medication alone.
+- A type of anxiety marked by recurrent thoughts and repetitive behaviors (obsessive-compulsive disorder or OCD).
+Early research shows that ashwagandha root extract might reduce symptoms of OCD when taken with prescribed medications for 6 weeks.

-- Increasing interest in sex.
+- Sexual problems that prevent satisfaction during sexual activity.
 Early research shows that taking ashwagandha extract daily for 8 weeks along with receiving counseling increases interest in sex and sexual satisfaction in adult women with sexual dysfunction better than counseling alone.

 - Altering immune system function.